lusid1/dayviewer/README.md

-# dayviewer
+# dayviewer_game

-A copy of Dayviewer v7, a modification for PSP's running CFW, enabling the user to customize the time, date, and battery string shown on the XMB
+A copy of Dayviewer v7, a game mode modification for PSP's running CFW, enabling the user to customize the time, date, and battery string shown on the XMB.

 ![Screenshot](https://github.com/SolubleShoe/dayviewer/blob/master/screenshot.png)